Support Dashboard

 100% stacked — share of bugs vs all other types each period

-All-time breakdown across 370 filtered issues
+All-time breakdown across all filtered issues

 Section 8 — Volume Context

-Bi-weekly issue volume P4 = partial / current period
+Bi-weekly issue volume

 Running total — shows overall pace of issue reporting